dave1725/poseidon/README.md

 ## 🚀 Features

-- Easy environment setup for Circom + snarkjs
+- Simplified environment setup for Circom + snarkjs
-- Circuit boilerplate generation
+- Auto-generate circuit boilerplate to kickstart development
-- Compile, setup, and proof generation in one go
+- Compile circuit, perform trusted setup, and configure proving keys in one step
-- CLI flags for fine-grained control
+- Flexible CLI flags for precise control over actions
-- Verification-ready setup
+- Effortless proof generation and verification with a single command
+- Setup ready for verification (no extra configuration needed)
-- JSON outputs for easy integration
+- Outputs in JSON format for easy integration with other systems

 ## Installation
 Clone the repository and use the package manager [pip](https://pip.pypa.io/en/stable/) to install required dependencies.